 You can purchase a subscription to Playground Sessions in three separate ways – monthly, annually or a one-time payment for a lifetime plan.
 Playground Sessions accepts payments via debit and credit cards and PayPal, which is handy.
 A monthly subscription will cost you $17.99 per month, whereas an annual membership is $119.88, with the monthly cost working out at $9.99.
-A lifetime membership is $349.99.
-It’s billed as a one-time payment and offers you all the perks of other membership types, so unless you’re really committed to learning piano we’d suggest going with a monthly membership to give you an idea of if you want to continue.
+A lifetime membership recently came down to $289.99 from $349.99.
+This is billed as a one-time payment and offers you all the perks of other membership types, so unless you’re really committed to learning piano we’d suggest going with a monthly membership to give you an idea of if you want to continue.

 Some sites such as Piano with Christie Peery (opens in new tab) offer perks to signing up to longer-term memberships, such as VIP bonus content when you buy an annual membership.
 Playground Sessions does this differently, offering no discrepancy (other than a price benefit in signing up longer-term) in perks for monthly or annual memberships.
 We like this, as it won’t make you feel penalized if you don’t go for the longer-term option, and all members are treated equally.

 Playground Sessions uses well-known music to teach you the basics of playing piano, so you stay invested.
 You learn by playing, which is the motto of Playground Sessions.
 The main learning is done in the Bootcamp, which teaches key skills intensively in Rookie, Intermediate and Advanced curriculums.
-There’s also supplemental Courses available, and there’s the option to hone in on theory, playing, or improvisation skills here.
+There are also supplemental Courses available, plus the option to hone in on theory, playing, or improvisation skills here.

 Playground Sessions works with MIDI compatible keyboards – this is how you track your performance and how much you practice in real-time.
-Unlike Flowkey, which works with acoustic models, you’ll have to own a MIDI keyboard to get started with Playground.
+Unlike Flowkey (opens in new tab) or Yousician (opens in new tab), which work with acoustic models, you’ll have to own a MIDI keyboard to get started with Playground, which means absolute precision, with feedback to match.
 When you take a lesson, the correct notes you play will be marked in green and the wrong notes will be marked in red.
 After the lesson is complete, it will break your performance down into a percentage, and you will receive points for your performance.
 Playground Sessions keeps track of the points based on a level system, and as you earn points and hit certain point totals, you level up.

 Other features include ‘Courses’ which get unlocked over time as your playing becomes more advanced.
 Some of the courses available include a 30-day challenge where you’ll learn how to play specific, aspirational songs, as well as reading music, and octave scales.
 There’s a song store where you can learn to play specific songs, with a variety of movie soundtracks, pop tracks and theater pieces to choose from.
 There are also a host of classical songs available, for free.
 These are graded in difficulty and there are different skill levels for most songs, meaning they’re accessible for a variety of capabilities.
 You need to use song credits to buy these, and both annual and monthly memberships give you five credits free a month.
 If you want to buy any in addition to this it’ll cost you $1.99, and most but not all are available to print.
 These songs are largely available in melodies rather than accompaniment, which means you might find limited options if you’re looking to play piano and sing the melody, for example.

-Overall, we really enjoyed using Playground Sessions and found that our skills improved a lot in the time we spent reviewing it.
+While the quality is clearly there, newer apps are more user-friendly and pleasing on the eye, but Playground Sessions still has it where it counts.
+Our skills improved a lot in the time we spent reviewing it.
 For beginners it can be overwhelming to play two-handed, but Playground teaches you one hand at a time before you have a crack at combining what you’ve learned.
 You can adjust the speed if you’re finding the track a bit fast (or slow).
 If you’ve mastered all but one small section of the piece, you can easily highlight the section you want to focus on and repeat this until you feel comfortable, and the option to record yourself means you can sit back and scrutinize your progress.

 There’s also the option to have a full backing track, a metronome and/or the specific notes playing alongside you, and you can choose to have the note or finger represented in each bar displayed above to help you if you’re not totally comfortable reading music.
 If you’re hoping to learn to read music before you get playing, this isn’t the site for you.
 Playground immerses you in the world of the piano, meaning you’ll learn these skills as you go.